 Study System: In all applications of the CEMPRA tool, users should frame their assessment around a focal study system.
-A study system is commonly described as a valued (target) species within a defined geographic region.
-Previous (and ongoing) applications of the CEMPRA have included Athabasca Rainbow Trout (Sullivan et al. 2017), Chinook Salmon in the Nicola Basin (Pearsall et al. 2022) and the Plains Sucker in Southeastern Alberta (L. Jarvis, personal communication, February 23, 2023).
-A study system in the CEMPRA tool should be a population or valued ecosystem component.
+Previous (and ongoing) applications of the Joe/CEMPRA model have included Athabasca Rainbow Trout (Sullivan et al. 2017), Bull trout in Alberta (MacPherson et al. 2023), Chinook Salmon in the Nicola Basin (Pearsall et al. 2022) and the Plains Sucker in Southeastern Alberta (L. Jarvis, personal communication, February 23, 2023).
 On occasion, the term "study system" is used in conjunction with "cumulative effects" to describe a project or development within the Environmental Impact Assessment (EIA) literature.
-However, the CEMPRA uses specific valued ecosystem components as the study system.
-Usually, these are target populations, but occasionally they can be interpreted as broader entities with basic applications of the CEMPRA where stressors are linked to "aquatic ecosystems".
-If broader interpretations describe a study system, care should be taken to ensure that the stressor response functions are still interpretable and biologically relevant.
-For example, suppose the CEMPRA is used for a multi-species assessment.
+However, the CEMPRA tool uses specific user-defined valued ecosystem components as the study system.
+Usually, these are target populations or species, but occasionally they can be interpreted as broader entities with basic applications describe a study system, care should be taken to ensure that the stressor response functions are still interpretable and biologically relevant.
+For example, suppose CEMPRA is used for a multi-species assessment.
 In that case, creating species-specific stressor response curves and running scenarios for each species will likely be necessary.

 Stressors: Stressors and stressor-response functions are a core part of the CEMPRA tool.
-For this tool, "stressors" can be defined broadly as "any environmental variable (e.g., temperature, sediment, predation, competition) that can induce a biological response (positive or negative)" (Rosenfeld et al. 2022).
-For example, suppose that the assessment intends to understand cumulative effects across a study region.
-In that case, stressors will be described as environmental variables (or drivers) that prevent the study system from reaching a fully realized system capacity that would presumably be possible without any harmful impacts.
+For the purposes of this tool, "stressors" can be defined broadly as "any environmental variable (e.g., temperature, sediment, predation, competition) that can induce a biological response (positive or negative)" (Rosenfeld et al. 2022; Jarvis et al. 2023).
+Stressors can include any user-defined environmental variable (or driver) that prevents the target species (or ecosystem component) from reaching a fully realized maximum system capacity that would presumably be possible without any harmful impacts.
 Stressors and stressor-response functions are described further in the next section.

-Stressor-Response Function: Stressor-response functions link stressors to the study system.
+Stressor-Response Function: Stressor-response functions link stressors to the local abundance of the target species or value.
 The key defining components of stressor-response functions within the CEMPRA tools are that they represent quantitative linkages between raw stressor values and the predicted biological response.
 Stressor-response functions are equivalent to dose-response curves.
-They can also be interpreted as habitat suitability curves; however, the default assumption in most high-level cumulative effects assessments is that target locations under evaluation are already characterized as having the capacity to support the study system.
+They can also be interpreted as habitat suitability curves; however, the default assumption in most cumulative effects assessments is that target locations under evaluation have the capacity to support the study species in the absence of extreme stressor levels.
 Stressors and stressor-response functions are described further in the next section.

-Locations: The terms "locations", "study areas", "spatial units" and/or "assessment units" are used interchangeably to describe discrete locations across the target study region.
-Locations are represented in the CEMPRA tool as spatial polygons.
-Locations should be partitioned on environmental heterogeneity across the study area and based on an area's presence (or capacity) to sustain the target species.
-Ideally, location breaks are chosen such that stressor values are largely consistent within a location relative to between locations.
-Location breaks can also represent known (or suspected) subpopulations.
-In most cumulative effects assessments of aquatic ecosystems, location breaks will almost always be generated based on the boundaries of watersheds or subbasins since these natural geographic breaks often drive differences in key stressor values across the landscape.
+Locations: The terms "locations", "study areas", "spatial units", "polygons", and/or "assessment units" are used interchangeably to describe discrete user-defined locations in the study region.
+Locations are represented in the CEMPRA tool as spatial polygons; linear features like stream reaches can also be represented as narrow polygons.
+Spatial units can be user-defined based on environmental heterogeneity and an area's capacity to support the target species.
+Ideally, location breaks are chosen such that stressor values are largely homogenous within a spatial unit.
+Location breaks can also be defined to represent known (or suspected) subpopulations if they match management objectives or variations in stressor levels.
+In most cumulative effects assessments of aquatic ecosystems, location breaks will almost always be generated based on watersheds or subbasin boundaries since these natural geographic breaks often drive differences in key stressor values across the landscape.